[UPDATED AUGUST 2024]

 What are harvest mites?

-Harvest mites (Trombicula autumnalis) cause seasonal skin challenges for dogs during late summer and autumn.
+Harvest mites (Trombicula autumnalis) can cause seasonal skin challenges for dogs during late summer and autumn.
 The first active stage in the life cycle of the harvest mite is the six-legged larva – and this is the tiny pest that causes big problems for our pets.

 Harvest mite larvae are active during the day, especially when it’s dry and sunny.
 They congregate in large groups on small clods of earth, long grass, matted vegetation, and even on low bushes and plants.
-When harvest mites come into contact with any warm-blooded animal, they’ll swarm on and congregate around your dog’s front legs (on their chest, between their toes and in their ‘armpits’), on tummies and necks and around the genitals.
+When harvest mites come into contact with any warm-blooded animal, they’ll swarm on and often congregate around your dog’s front legs (on their chest, between their toes and in their ‘armpits’), on tummies and necks and around the genitals.

 Why do harvest mites cause itching?